"Tell me about yourself" is something you'll probably hear in every interview you do.

 - Identify which of your strongest skills and accomplishments are relevant to the job.

-- Write a concise summary that emphasizes how your skills and accomplishments fit the position you’re applying for.
+- Write a concise summary.
+It should emphasize how your skills and accomplishments fit the position you’re applying for.
 Keep it under 320 words.

-- Use the STARS technique to provide concrete examples of how you’ve used your skills and experience to succeed in other situations.
+- Provide concrete examples of how you’ve used your skills and experience to succeed in other situations.
+Use the STARS method

 - Describe how you would apply your skills to meet the employer’s needs.